 Last, the name can’t imply that the entity is affiliated with a governmental entity unless it is affiliated with one.

-If there is an LLC name you want, but you are not ready to register the LLC, you can file the Name Reservation Form (Form 501).
-The name reservation filing fee is $40 and will hold a name for up to 120 days.
+If there is an LLC name you want, but you are not ready to register the LLC, you can file the Name Reservation Form (Form 501) to hold a name for up to 120 days.

 Step 2: Appoint a Texas Registered Agent

-Every LLC in Texas is required to have a registered agent, which is simply someone with a Texas street address who will be responsible for any legal correspondence, most often if the business is served papers in the event of a lawsuit.
-Most LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Every LLC in Texas must have a registered agent, simply someone with a Texas street address who will be responsible for any legal correspondence, most often if the business is served papers in case of a lawsuit.

 The basic requirements to be a registered agent in Texas include: